 Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

-Learning the best method for printing t-shirts is one of the most important steps when it comes to starting a t-shirt business.
-The bad news is there isn’t just one correct answer.
+Finding the best t-shirt printing method is one of the most important steps when starting a t-shirt business.
+The bad news: there’s more than one correct answer.

-For example, are you thinking of buying your own machines and doing the printing yourself?
-Or do you prefer to have a third party print your shirts through a print-on-demand service?
-If you opt for the dropshipping business model, providers will even ship orders straight to your end customer under your label.
+For example, do you want to buy your own machines and print the t-shirts yourself?
+Or do you prefer to have a print-on-demand service fulfill your orders?
+If you choose the dropshipping business model, suppliers will even ship out your orders to customers under your label.

 Let’s get to it.

 DTG, or direct-to-garment printing, is one of the most popular t-shirt printing techniques on the market right now.
-As we’ll see, though, it’s quite new compared to some of the other methods we’ll cover.
+It’s also more recent than some of the other methods we’ll cover.

 Learn more: DTG vs. Screen Printing

-This printing method is best for smaller businesses that want to work with custom t-shirts (or custom apparel in general) and don’t have a high volume of orders because it enables them to print one-offs.
-Another major plus of DTG printing?
-You can test different designs and sell on demand, without needing to hold tons of t-shirts in inventory.
+The DTG t-shirt printing method enables one-off printing.
+That’s why this printing method is best for smaller businesses that want to work with custom t-shirts (or custom apparel in general) and don’t have a high order volume.
+Another major plus of the DTG t-shirt printing method?
+You can test different designs and sell on demand without holding tons of t-shirts in inventory.
 And you’ll still get the best t-shirt printing quality.

-In order to print t-shirts using DTG, you’ll need a DTG printer with special water-based inks that can bond with the fabric (preferably cotton or high cotton content fabrics).
-The machine (or machines, depending on your chosen process) will apply a pre-treatment solution to the fabric’s surface.
+To print t-shirts using DTG, you’ll need a DTG printer with special water-based inks that can bond with the fabric (preferably cotton or high cotton content fabrics).
+The machine (or machines, depending on your chosen process) applies a pre-treatment solution to the fabric’s surface.
 Then, the ink is jetted onto the pre-treated area, creating a printed design in just minutes.

-This digital equipment is not cheap, so if you’re planning on buying your own machines, prepare for a significant upfront investment.
+This digital equipment is not cheap, so if you plan to buy your own machines, prepare for a significant upfront investment.
 Alternatively, you could rely on a print-on-demand provider like Printful who has top-notch equipment and is ready to print your t-shirts as soon as an order comes in.

-All you have to do is connect your online store to Printful and we’ll fulfill your order automatically, pack it, and ship it to your customer on your behalf.
+All you have to do is connect your online store to Printful, and we’ll automatically fulfill, pack, and ship your order to your customer on your behalf.

 DTG printing base.
 Source: Printful